 Colouring lessons page 3

 We’ve been showing dialog boxes for over two decades, too, so how about this one?
-And the funny thing is, the amount of text is not even close to excessive.
+The amount of text is not even close to excessive.

-Are Adobe longing for the good old 8-by-3 days again?
+Are Adobe longing for the good old 8.3 days again?

 The following bug is more esoteric.
 When Pyramid solitaire lays out all the cards, it buffers each row of cards by taking a screenshot of the system; pieces of that row’s screenshot are drawn back when cards are removed from play.
 If you switch task or open another window while the cards are being dealt, that window will be in the screenshots for the rows too: